2. Basics of Logic Design

 Tasks

-2. Proof \(A \cdot A = A\) using perfect induction.
+2. Prove \(A \cdot A = A\) using perfect induction.
 In every step apply only a single axiom.
 State which axiom you are using.

-3. Proof \(\overline{A + B} = \bar{A} \cdot \bar{B}\) using perfect induction.
+3. Prove \(\overline{A + B} = \bar{A} \cdot \bar{B}\) using perfect induction.
 In every step apply only a single axiom.
 State which axiom you are using.

 2.2.
 Wires and Gates

-In this example we’ll implement the Boolean function \(\mathcal{F}(A,B,C) = (D, E, F)\) with the three inputs A, B and C, and the three outputs D, E and F. The function is defined through the following textual description:
+In this example, we implement the Boolean function \(\mathcal{F}(A,B,C) = (D, E, F)\) with the three inputs A, B, and C, and the three outputs D, E and F. The function is defined through the following textual description:

-• D is true if all inputs are true.
+• D is true if all three inputs are true.

-• E is true if at least one of the inputs is true.
+• E is true if at least one input is true.

-• F is true if exactly two of the inputs are true.
+• F is true if exactly two inputs are true.

 We may encode the same function in different ways.
-One such option are truth tables which define the respective outputs for every possible combination of the inputs.
+One option is a truth table which defines the respective outputs for every possible combination of the inputs.
 An incomplete truth table for the studied function \(\mathcal{F}\) is provided in Table 2.2.1.

 Table 2.2.1 Incomplete truth table for the studied function \(\mathcal{F}\).